yurigurlie207/household-task-manager-rails/README.md

 11/15/20
 Okay, so yesterday became a day of reviewing some nested forms concepts.
 Today I will just try to put it to practice with Task/Subtask relationships, and not worry about anything else like validations, refactoring, formatting, etc. Maybe I can also brainstorm how the user flow will work since this is going to be different than my previous project.

+11/20/20
+Today, I've committed to a standing desk.
+In other news, I did some thinking about my user interface for task/subtask creation.
+I would like to allow users to continuously add subtasks to a task through either the new or show task forms.
+Kind of like how one would add education or work experience to a work profile.
+Eventually, I would also like to allow the user to create a new subtask, and then choose the task that subtask belongs to.
+That's it.
+No more, no less.
+Otherwise it'll get too crazy.